 Warren Hills Community Primary School

-Each school keeps its unique identity but shares a common goal - to work and grow together for the benefit of all pupils.
+Each school keeps its unique identity but shares a common goal: to work and grow together for the benefit of all pupils.

 Children take part in shared events across the year, such as a teddy bears’ picnic for Reception, STEM projects, music days, and life skills workshops.
 Sporting festivals are also held between schools, offering a friendly alternative to more formal competitions.